prateek2468/E-commerce-website/README.md

 Docker Compose for local dev

 📄 License
 TBD.
-Consider adding a LICENSE (e.g., MIT or Apache-2.0) if you plan to open source.
+Consider adding a LICENSE (MIT/Apache-2.0) if you plan to open source.

+yaml
+Copy
+Edit

+---

+### Why your alignment looked off
+- Using `printf` or pasting with mismatched quotes can break line breaks and code fences.
+- Mixing tabs/spaces inside code blocks can look jagged—this version uses spaces and consistent blank lines so GitHub renders cleanly.

+If you want, I can commit this directly as a PR-ready patch (just paste it here if you need small tweaks like your exact endpoints).
+::contentReference[oaicite:0]{index=0}